yauyenching/s3pr/README.md

   * [X] Set load and save directory file path
   * [X] Set new pattern category
   * [X] Option to toggle saving icon file

+Upon a test user's request:
+* [ ] Change pattern in another internal XML resource to be more consistent
+* [ ] Recategorizes .sims3pack pattern files as well (and not just .package files)
+* [ ] Advanced options
+  * [ ] Able to change surface material
+  * [ ] Able to change pattern description

 ## 🛠️ Implementation ##
 This project was coded using [pythonnet](https://github.com/pythonnet/pythonnet) to utilize .NET libraries in Python, [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) to create a GUI with a modern interface, and [PyInstaller](https://github.com/pyinstaller/pyinstaller) to create the executable file.